DnsZhou/CSC8109-Group-Project-in-Cloud-Computing/ApiFunctionList.md

 - #### input:
     - jwt(localStorage)
     - the location url of the document
     - the signature of the document(EOO)
     - reciver's email
 - #### process:
+    - decode the EOO with base64
     - get sub from *jwt*
     - get sender's *email* from *jwt*
     - validate whether the *EOO* match with the document,